Guitar Chords

 The Dm chord

-As the smallest of all minor CAGED chords, the Dm is very easy to fret and understand.
+As the smallest of all minor CAGED chords, the open-position Dm chord is very easy to fret and understand.

-Even as a barre chord shape, it’s all very clear how to build any chord, arpeggio, or mode using the Dm chord shape.
+Even as a barre chord shape, it’s all very clear how to build any chord, arpeggio, or mode using a Dm shape.

 The Fm chord

-Using the Fm chord, we test if we can see all shapes using the starting point of F.
+Using the Fm chord, we test if we can see all shapes using the starting point of F in five shapes.

 The Bm chord

-The final chord in this video series about guitar chords is the Bm chord.
+The final chord in this video series about guitar chords is the Bm chord, it can’t be played as an open-position chord.

 As we complete all possible chords, we discover how the lowest possible Bm chord is an Am shape.
 However, if extended to min7, it’s the Cm shape.